-The 2022 Interim University of California Policy on Sexual Violence and Sexual Harassment (https://policy.ucop.edu/doc/4000385/SVSH) ("SVSH Policy"), in alignment with Title IX of the Education Amendments of 1972, requires the campus to provide appropriate assistance to student victims/survivors of sexual harassment, stalking, sexual assault, dating violence, and domestic violence.
+The University of California Policy on Sexual Violence and Sexual HarassmentLinks to an external site. ("SVSH Policy"), in alignment with Title IX of the Education Amendments of 1972, requires the campus to provide appropriate assistance to student victims/survivors of sexual harassment, stalking, sexual assault, dating violence, and domestic violence.